sammygb26/Obsidian/Learning/Machine Learning (Uni)/Questions/Information Theory Questions.md

 	Conditional entropy is defined as the entropy of a random variable given some other variable.
 That is the expected information given some other value.

 ---
-What is the mathematical definition of cross entropy? #flashcard #MachineLearningUni #Optimization
+What is the mathematical definition of conditional entropy? #flashcard #MachineLearningUni #InformationTheory
 	For RVs $x$ and $y$ cross entropy is defined as $$H(x|y)=\mathbb E_{x\sim p(x,y)}[-\log p(x|y)]$$

 ---
-What is conditional entropy of some $x$ given $y$ if the two are independent? #flashcard #MachineLearningUni #Optimization
+What is conditional entropy of some $x$ given $y$ if the two are independent? #flashcard #MachineLearningUni #InformationTheory
 	This will just be the entropy of $x$ even if we didn't know $y$.
 Hence $x$ is "just as random" or we have learned nothing about $x$.

 ---
-What relationship always holds between the conditional entropy of some $x$ and its entropy? #flashcard #MachineLearningUni #Optimization
+What relationship always holds between the conditional entropy of some $x$ and its entropy? #flashcard #MachineLearningUni #InformationTheory
 	We say $$H(x|y)\le H(x)$$

 ---
-What is the written definition of mutual information? #flashcard #MachineLearningUni #Optimization
+What is the written definition of mutual information? #flashcard #MachineLearningUni #InformationTheory
 	This is the information shared by two random variables.
 Or said another way the information gained about $x$ given some $y$ is the mutual information between $x$ and $y$ written $I(x,y)$

 ---
-What is the mathematical definition of mutual information? #flashcard #MachineLearningUni #Optimization
+What is the mathematical definition of mutual information? #flashcard #MachineLearningUni #InformationTheory
 	The mutual information or shared information is defined as: $$I(x,y)=H(x)-H(x|y)=H(y)-H(y|x)$$$$\hspace{8pt}=E_{x,y\sim p(x,y)}\left[-\log\frac{p(x)p(y)}{p(x,y)}\right]$$

 ---
-What motivates the definition of cross entropy? #flashcard #MachineLearningUni #Optimization
+What motivates the definition of cross entropy? #flashcard #MachineLearningUni #InformationTheory
 	If we don't know the distribution of some $x$ random variable we can instead estimate it by using another $q$ distribution.

 ---
-What is the mathematical definition of cross-entropy? #flashcard #MachineLearningUni #Optimization
+What is the mathematical definition of cross-entropy? #flashcard #MachineLearningUni #InformationTheory
-	For distributions $p$ and $q$ where $p$ is the true distribution of $x$ we have the cross-entropy $$H(p,q)=E_{x\sim p(x)}\left[-\log q(x)\right]$$That is the expectation information given $q$.
+	For distributions $p$ and $q$ where $p$ is the true distribution of $x$ we have the cross-entropy
+ $$H(p,q)=E_{x\sim p(x)}\left[-\log q(x)\right]$$ That is the expectation information given $q$.

 ---
-If we have $H(p)$ and $H(p,q)$ what do we know about the relation between them? #flashcard #MachineLearningUni #Optimization
+If we have $H(p)$ and $H(p,q)$ what do we know about the relation between them? #flashcard #MachineLearningUni #InformationTheory
 	We know there is never less entropy in $H(p,q)$ that is $$H(p)\le H(p,q)$$

 ---
-What is the definition of Kullback-Leibler divergence? #flashcard #MachineLearningUni #Optimization
+What is the definition of Kullback-Leibler divergence? #flashcard #MachineLearningUni #InformationTheory
 	The difference between the entropy with distribution $p$ and the cross-entropy assuming some variable $q$ is the KL divergence.
 Hence is defined as $$KL(p||q)=H(p,q)-H(p)=E_{x\sim p(x)}\left[-\log\frac{q(x)}{p(x)}\right]$$

 ---
-What is the optimality condition for convex functions? #flashcard #MachineLearningUni #Optimization
+What is the optimality condition for convex functions? #flashcard #MachineLearningUni #InformationTheory
 	For some convex function $f$ if $f'(x^*)=0$ then we say $x^*$ is the minimizer of $f$ and $f(x^*)$ is the minimum values of $f$.

+---